 Repairs, Maintenance and Improvements

-Our repairs performance is strong, with our time to complete emergency and non-emergency repairs far quicker than the North Ayrshire and Scottish average.
+Our repairs performance is strong, with our time to complete emergency and non-emergency repairs far better than the North Ayrshire and Scottish average.

-We completed 92.9% of our repairs ‘right first time’, which has dropped a bit since last year’s 96.9%.
-We have sometimes struggled to get hold of the right materials or installers for repairs due to Brexit and the legacy of Covid.
-Supply chain and labour challenges continue and we are keeping a close eye on this.
+We completed 99.4% of our repairs ‘right first time’, which is up from 92.9% last year.
+It had dipped last year as a result of us struggling to get hold of the right materials or installers for repairs due to Brexit and the legacy of Covid.
+But this situation has largely resolved itself.

 Average time taken to complete emergency repairs